IDSIA/brainstorm/docs/walkthrough.rst

     trainer.train(network, getter_tr, valid_getter=getter_va)

-All quantities logged by the hooks are collected by the trainer, so post-training we may examine them.
+All quantities logged by the hooks are collected by the trainer, which we can examine post training.

 .. code-block:: python